WoWRoster/wowroster/uniadmin/trunk/readme.txt

 Read the help page for additional info.

-3 - Upgrading
+4 - Upgrading
 =============
-1. Run ?p=upgrade and follow the instructions
+1. Run index.php?p=upgrade and follow the instructions

    3a - Upgrade from v0.7.0
    ========================
-   Upgrading from v0.7.0 to a higher version will force you to install fresh.
    There is no upgrade from v0.7.0
+   Upgrading from v0.7.0 to a higher version will force you to install fresh

    3b - Upgrade from v0.7.5